 Why doesn’t everyone recommend keto?

-Many coaches and sports scientist were taught carbohydrates are required for performance.
-They may have bought into the idea that a ketogenic diet is great for low intensity events but carbs are needed for high intensity exercise.
+Many coaches and sports scientists were taught carbohydrates are required for performance.
+They may have bought into the idea that a ketogenic diet is great for low-intensity events but carbs are needed for high-intensity exercise.
 But is that true?
-The confusion is that when we hit our lactate threshold many scientist and coaches think we top burning fat.
+The confusion is that when we hit our lactate threshold many scientists and coaches think we top burning fat.
 The confusion is in the Indirect Calorimetry Substrate Estimates.
-The problem isn’t that we stop oxidizing fat at high intensities, the problem is the testing equipment doesn’t know how to read the fat once we hit threshold.
-Higher lactic acid induced production of CO2 [through HCO3- buffering].
+The problem isn’t that we stop oxidizing fat at high intensities, the problem is the testing equipment doesn’t know how to read the fat once we hit the threshold.
+Higher lactic acid-induced production of CO2 [through HCO3- buffering].
 This has a large influence on the calculation of carbohydrate and fat oxidation.
-It creates an overestimation of the carb burning.
+It creates an overestimation of the carb-burning.
 It also creates an underestimation of the fat burning.
-On the test the estimation of fat use with these equations goes so low in fact that it often becomes zero, and then negative.
-Of course, you can’t have a negative negative for fat oxidation.
+On the test, the estimation of fat use with these equations goes so low in fact that it often becomes zero, and then negative.
+Of course, you can’t have a negative for fat oxidation.
 Scientists typically misrepresent their data to say no fat is being burned.
 Rest assured, if you are keto-adapted, you can still oxidize fat at high intensities.